invisiblesloth/roxy-engine/README.md

 - **RoxySprite and RoxyAnimation Stability:** These components are older and require more rigorous testing.
 They may need significant updates to meet current standards, so expect potential changes or improvements.

 - **Object Pools:** While object pools help manage memory, they come with challenges, such as potential complications in managing state across different scenes or transitions.
 Additionally, they might contain more objects than needed, leading to higher memory usage.
 We are evaluating whether this approach is the best fit for Roxy.

 ***

+### Sponsorship & Support

+While Roxy and the project template are free and open-source under the MIT License, we welcome any support from the community.
+We're developing Roxy primarily for our own use in creating Playdate games, and while financial contributions are appreciated, they're entirely voluntary and not expected.

+- **GitHub Sponsors:** The easiest way to support us is through [GitHub Sponsors](https://github.com/sponsors/invisiblesloth).
+Any contribution is entirely voluntary and greatly appreciated.

+- **Itch.io:** We also have a "name your own price" download available on [itch.io](https://invisiblesloth.itch.io/roxy-engine), which directs users to this GitHub repository.

+**Important Note:** Payment is entirely voluntary.
+Roxy and the project template are both free under the MIT License.
+No one should feel obligated to pay for this project.
+In fact, since Roxy is currently in a pre-release (v0.x.x) state, it might be best to wait before investing significant time or money into a Roxy-based project.
+However, if you'd like to support our work and help us improve Roxy, these are the ways you can do so.

+Thank you for your support!

+***